akkuman/EvilEye/README.md

 # EvilEye

 EvilEye is a [BeaconEye](https://github.com/CCob/BeaconEye) implement in Golang.
+It is used to detect the cobaltstrike beacon from memory and extract some configuration.

 # Try & Run